anttijuu/UpdateFromThread/README.md

 # UpdateFromThread demo

-This demo shows how to do work on a thread and update the state of the app Swing GUI from that thread.
+This demo shows how to do work in an application **thread** and update the state of the app Swing GUI from that thread.

 Classes:

-* `DotModel` contains a coordinate point which is moved within a rectangle, bouncing from the "walls".
-Code is executed in a thread, changing the point every 40 ms.
+* `DotModel` contains dots that moved within a rectangle (the view), bouncing from the "walls".
+Code is executed in a **thread**, changing the point locations several times a second.
+After updating the dots, the *observer* is notified to update the view.
+* `Dot`s are the dots in the model, having a coordinate point, movement direction and a colour.
-* `DotModelObserver` is notified by the `DotModel` as the point coordinates change.
+* `DotModelObserver` is notified by the `DotModel` as the dots have changed position.
-* `GraphicsPanel` draws the dot on on the coordinate point, and displays the coordinate in a `JLabel`.
+* `GraphicsPanel` is the **observer**, drawing the dots on the view when notified by the `DotModel`, additionally displaying the number of dots in a `JLabel`.
-* `GUIApp` implements the `main` and building the Swing GUI with `JFrame`, `GraphicsPanel` and the `DotModel`.
+* `GUIApp` implements the `main` and building the app Swing GUI with `JFrame`, `GraphicsPanel` and the `DotModel`.

 ![Demo app screenshot](DemoappScreenshot.png)

+You can create new dots by clicking on the view with your mouse.
+If you want to clear all the points away, do alt-click.
+You may also resize the window to give more (or less) room for the dots to bounce.

-Take a loot at the code in `DotModel.run()` to see what the thread does, and how it notifies the observer (`GraphicsPanel`) about the coordinate point change.
+Take a loot at the code in `DotModel.run()` to see what the thread does, and how it notifies the observer (`GraphicsPanel`) when dot locations have been updated.

-Then see how the `GraphicsPanel.dotMovedTo(int, int)` updates the coordinate point and tells Swing to update the view by calling `repaint()`.
-Basically, Swing components should not be directly manipulated here, e.g. calling drawing methods or updating label contents (things done in `paint()`).
+Then see how the `GraphicsPanel.dotsMoved()` updates the label telling the number of dots currently visible, and tells Swing to update the view by calling `repaint()`.
+Basically, Swing components should not be directly manipulated here, e.g. calling drawing methods or updating label contents (things done in `paint(Graphics g)` where the dots are drawn), since this method is called by our `DotModel` thread.

 Note what is printed out in the console when the demo is running.
-It shows the name of the thread in the context of which the `GraphicsPanel.dotMovedTo(int, int)` is called.
+It shows the name of the thread in the context of which the `GraphicsPanel.dotsMoved()` is called.
+This printout may be commented out, so remove the comments in that case to see the logs printed out.

-Then comment out the two lines as instructed in the comments of `GraphicsPanel.dotMovedTo(int, int)`.
-Run the app again and now you see that the code is executed in the context of the `DotModel` worker thread, not the Swing thread as it is supposed to.
+Then comment the two lines (labeled `#1` and `#2`) as instructed in the comments of `GraphicsPanel.dotsMoved()`.
+Run the app again and now you see (from the printouts) that the code is executed in the context of the `DotModel` worker thread, *not* the Swing thread as it is supposed to.
+In some environments, this actually causes an exception, but in some environments, not.
+Why this happens, I do not know.
+If you have an idea, please tell.

 ## Why this was done